andrewsgardner/vagrant-lamp-bootstrap/README.md

 # vagrantStack

-A vagrant dev stack that provisions and Apache, MySQL, PHP5, phpMyAdmin, NodeJS, and MongoDB.
+A vagrant dev stack that provisions Apache, MySQL, PHP5, phpMyAdmin, NodeJS, and MongoDB.

 <!-- ### Whaaaaat ? -->